MrTech12/TimeMate/README.md

 ## Overview

 An online agenda, build with the ASP.NET Core MVC framework.
+The webpage is written in **Dutch**.

 With this application you can perform the following: